byn9826/Thousanday-Mobile/README.md

 # Thousanday-Mobile
-Photo sharing social mobile app for your pets and you. <br/>
+Mobile homepage for your pets by React Native

 <b>Please test with real pets images, otherwise I have to delete unrelated photos, thanks!</b>